dirki0/co/README.md

-# Docus i18n Starter
+# chidi.art

-> A beautiful, internationalized starter for creating multi-language documentation with Docus

-This is the i18n Docus starter template that provides everything you need to build beautiful, multi-language documentation sites with Markdown and Vue components.
+> A beautiful website

+This is the homepage 'chidi.art'.
+It's a portfolio site.

 ## ✨ Features